JoshuaKoh/async-werewolf/roles.md

 ## Crsyal Ball

-The possessor of a Crystall Ball may use it at night (including the night 0 that happens at the same time as day 1) to pick 3 other players.
+The possessor of a Crystall Ball may use it at night (including the night 0 that  sometimes happens at the same time as day 1) to pick 3 other players.
 If any of those players race other than human, the ball reveals "non-human".
 If all are human, the ball reveals "human".
 The ball cannot be traded, and once used crumbles to dust.
 If the ball is used after the 2nd night, it can only target two players, rather than three.

 ## Wolfsbane